-Beginning with the 2021 application process, HURT is implementing the requirement of a qualifying event of a minimum of 50 miles.
-This event must have been completed within the two years prior to the opening of registration, from July 25, 2018 to July 24, 2020.
+To make sure that our entrants have enough experience to attempt our grueling 100-mile race, HURT has implemented the requirement of a qualifying event of a minimum of 50 miles.
+Any official event of 50 miles or longer is acceptable.
+This event must have been completed within the two years prior to the opening of registration, from July 26, 2021, to July 25, 2023.
 It is the responsibility of the applicant to list their qualifying event at the time of application.
-Events that do not have results listed on UltraSignup.com will be manually verified.

-Runner Selection - HURT 100 (New - Please Read)
+Runner Selection - HURT 100

-As we continue to grow in popularity, it is apparent that HURT must adapt to the changing landscape for the ultimate ultrarunning experience.
-To meet the needs of our community, our running veterans, those wait listed from previous HURT events, HURT wannabees, and our State and County partners, we have developed a new selection process for entry into the HURT 100.
+As we continue to grow in popularity, HURT has adapted our selection process to provide the greatest opportunity for the ultimate ultrarunning experience.
+To meet the needs of our HURT veterans, those wait listed from previous HURT events, newcomers to HURT, and our State and County partners, we have developed the following selection process for entry into the HURT 100.

-Beginning with the HURT 100 in 2021, we will have three lottery categories:
+The HURT 100 will have three lottery categories: